ScilifelabDataCentre/precision-medicine-portal-frontend/README.md

 - Add reviewers from the organization to review your pull request
 - Click Create Pull Request

-Once created, a member of the website team will review your changes.
+Once created, a member of our team will review your changes.
 Once approved, they will be merged and deployed.

-## How to get help

-If in doubt, you can ask for help by emailing [datacentre@scilifelab.se](mailto:datacentre@scilifelab.se).

-## Credits

-The portal was built by the DDLS Precision Medicine Data Science Node with colleagues at SciLifeLab.

-# License

-This project is licensed under the terms of the MIT license.

-Copyright &copy; 2025 SciLifeLab Data Centre